rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

 1. Add Rackspace Federation to your |idp|.
 Use the instructions listed for your company's |idp|:

-   - :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>`
+   - :ref:`Add Rackspace Federation at your Identity Provider<add-rfi-idp-gs-ug>`

 2. Add an |idp| by using one of the following methods: